mijancse/FCJ2020_Fingerprint_Database/README.md

 # FCJ2020_Fingerprint_Database

 ## FCJ2020 Fingerprint Database
-FCJ2020 is a collection of fingerprint images created by the contribution of the students of the Computer Science and Engineering department in Jatiya Kabi Kazi Nazrul Islam University, Bangladesh.
+FCJ2020 is a collection of fingerprint images created by the contribution of the students of the Computer Science and Engineering department in Jatiya Kabi Kazi Nazrul Islam University, Bangladesh, in 2019-2020.
 All the fingerprint images were compiled and analyzed by the principal investigator, Prof. Dr. Md.
 Mijanur Rahman.

 ## Database
 ### Size of database: 1200